 Search based on your target buyer persona – LinkedIn is changing the way that search works.
 In order to be able to access a version of LinkedIn’s traditional advanced search (assuming that you have been updated to the new interface), you will now have to invest in a Sales Navigator account.
 If not, you can use Boolean search along with LinkedIn’s new built-in filters.

-Connecting – Where possible, cite those occasions where you may have already engaged including on other social platforms such as Twitter.
+Connecting – Where possible, cite those occasions where you may have already engaged, including engagement on Twitter and other social platforms.
 LinkedIn offers the ability to personalize connection requests but, not always (particularly on mobile).
 There have been several times when I have wanted to personalize a request and LinkedIn has just gone ahead on its own and sent out a template invitation.

 Now then, if you can personalize the request .. do so!
 I rarely accept template invitations but, providing that we have previously engaged in some fashion, I would suggest that you will have a better than average chance of being recognized.
 If we have not, you will likely want to figure out some way to alert me via email or offline.